 The Beginning of European Tourism

-The Belle Époque Hotel Museum in Flims in Graubünden presents the heyday of this (European) tourism around 1900.
+The Belle Époque Hotel Museum in Flims in the canton the Graubünden presents the heyday of this (European) tourism around 1900.
 The museum shows many artefacts from this period, hotel rooms and the way of touristic life of Lords, Ladies and other tourists (Source www.waldhaus-flims.ch).